mateusfccp/pausable_timer/README.md

 A Dart timer that can be paused, resumed and reset.

-`PausableTimer` aims to be as similar and compatible as possible with Dart's `Timer`, while providing extra funcionality.
+`PausableTimer` aims to be as similar and compatible as possible with Dart's `Timer`, while providing extra functionality.

 ## How to use it